Do You Struggle With Social Interactions?

 3. Gets You Out Of Your Comfort Zone With Real-World Homework

-A social skills class will help you get out of your comfort zone and learn how to interact with people in new and challenging situations.
+A social skills class will help you get out of your comfort zone and learn how to interact with people in new social activities and challenging situations.
 This is important because the only way to grow and learn is to push yourself outside of your comfort zone.
 This will get you more fluid and natural.

 For example, you might be asked to go to a networking event and start up a conversation with someone new in a certain way.
 Or it could be things like stronger eye contact or making requests properly.